General Functionality of the Rockmore- and Rosen- Tube-Theremin Instruments according to Leon Theremin’s Design

 Even R. Moog used the detected full-wave-rectified like wave-form to create rectangular pulses for further sound processing in his Model 351 tube based instrument (R. Moog: ‘Music from Electrons’, Audiocraft, Audiocom Inc. Great Barrington Mass.
 USA, No.8 June 1956).

-At that time, this sound quality was sufficient enough, because noise and effects of audio distortion were reduced, while resonating effects were introduced, amplifying additional timbres (which might have been introduced by the distortion of the tubes).
+At that time, this sound quality of low upper bandwidth was sufficient enough, because noise and effects of audio distortion were reduced, while resonating effects were introduced, amplifying additional timbres (which might have been introduced by the distortion of the tubes).
 The early broadcast stations only transmitted a audio frequency range of 200Hz to 2.5kHz .

 As can be seen, the circuit arrangement is dependent on the component values / working points and especially on the lumped components.